cdsittampalam/documentation/docs/Creating Transactions.md

 You can view the transaction progress of transfers from Qredo in the TX Ledger section.

-You can view transaction progress in the Ledger view by clicking
+You can view transaction progress in the Ledger view by clicking the ledger icon.

 ![Ledger](/doc-images/ledger.png)